 CWMin Minimum Contention Window (milliseconds): This value is input to the initial random backoff wait time algorithm for retry of a data frame transmission.
 The backoff wait time will be generated between 0 and this value.
 If the frame is not sent, the random backoff value is doubled until the value reaches the number defined by CWMax (below).
+Valid values are 1, 3, 7, 15, 31, 63, 127, 255, 511 or 1024.
 The CWMin value must be lower than the CWMax value.
 The contention window scheme helps to avoid frame collisions and determine priority of frame transmission.
 A shorter window has a higher probability (priority) of transmission.
 CWMax Maximum Contention Window (milliseconds): This value is the upper limit to random backoff value doubling (see above).
+Valid values are 1, 3, 7, 15, 31, 63, 127, 255, 511 or 1024.
 AIFSN Arbitration Inter-Frame Space (milliseconds): Specifies additional time between when a channel goes idle and the AP/client sends data frames.
 Traffic with a lower AIFSN value has a higher priority. ТхОР Transmission Opportunity (milliseconds): The maximum interval of time an AP/client can transmit.
 This makes channel access more efficiently prioritized.
 A value of 0 means only one frame per transmission.
 A greater value effects higher priority.